-- Areas of risk identified by the Authority as having the potential to impact upon its ability to deliver its objectives and its statutory responsibilities, captured through a strategic risk register. - Mandatory areas, such as the key financial systems work we do on behalf of the external auditors, grant claim certification etc. - Areas where we use auditors knowledge, management requests and past experience etc.
+- Areas of risk identified by the Authority as having the potential to impact upon its ability to deliver its objectives and its statutory responsibilities, captured through a strategic risk register. - Mandatory areas, such as the key financial systems work we do to, where appropriate, support the work of the external auditors, grant claim certification etc. - Areas where we use auditor's knowledge, management requests and past experience etc.